 Fig.5 shows the EOFs of the difference time series between LH anomalies and LA-COBE SST anomalies.
 The first EOF dominates, with 49.8%, whereas the second one represents a share of 17.5%.
-The first EOF points to several inhomogeneities, with two prolonged intervals during which LH is higher than LA-COBE SST (i.e., 1960-1978, and 1995-2005), and a strong drop-down do negative PC-values after about the year of 2005.
+The first EOF points to several inhomogeneities, with two prolonged intervals during which LH is higher than LA-COBE SST (say, 1960-1978, and 1995-2005), and a strong drop-down do negative PC-values after about 2005.
 PC2, on the other hand, appears as mostly stationary, except for a suspiciously negative episode in the early 1960s.